Frequently Asked Questions

 Does Duke Law School offer specialized LLM degrees?

 Yes.
 The general LLM introduces students to U.S. law and legal process, but also allows them to select from courses in areas of interest to them.
 Duke is particularly known for its business, intellectual property, public and international, and environmental law curriculum.
-The general LLM degree also has a certificate program – the Certificate in Environmental Law for students who complete certain environmental law course requirements.
+The general LLM degree also offers certificate programs in New Ventures and Entrepreneurship, Environmental and Energy Law, Business Law, and IP, Science and Technology Law for students who wish to further refine their research and career focus.
 Learn More

 How long is Duke’s LLM degree?

-Most students receive the LLM degree in one academic year, which begins in mid-August and ends in mid-May.
-Students may extend the LLM program by one or two semesters.
-The extended LLM program allows students to broaden their understanding of U.S. law, as well as add a larger number of advanced, specialized, and interdisciplinary courses.
-Students seeking to fulfill the Skills Competency Requirement of the New York bar might be able to do so by taking an additional semester of practice-based experiential courses.
-Government lawyers, in particular, take advantage of the two-year LLM option to take courses in their areas of expertise, as well as take courses in other graduate and professional schools at Duke, including the Fuqua School of Business and Sanford School of Public Policy.
+Most students complete the LLM degree in one academic year, which begins in mid-August and ends in mid-May.
+Students are welcome to extend the LLM program by one or two semesters, however.
+Extending the LLM program allows students to broaden their understanding of U.S. law, as well as add a larger number of advanced, specialized, and interdisciplinary courses.
+It also provides students the opportunity for an internship in the United States in the summer between academic years.
+Students seeking to meet the course requirements of the New York bar and fulfill the Skills Competency Requirement (SCR) at the same time can use the additional semester or two to add practice-based experiential courses that fulfill the SCR.
+Students who receive support from their government to study for two years can take more courses in their areas of expertise, as well as take more courses in other graduate and professional schools at Duke, including the Fuqua School of Business, Nicolas School of Environment, and Sanford School of Public Policy.

 Can Americans apply to the LLM program?